 As that says near the end, "there are no easy answers."
 Still, don't be unduly wary of floating-point!
-The errors in Python float operations are inherited from the floating-point hardware, and on most machines are on the order of no more than 1 part in 2\\53 per operation.
-That's more than adequate for most tasks, but you do need to keep in mind that it's not decimal arithmetic, and that every float operation can suffer a new rounding error.
+The errors in Python float operations are inherited from the floating-point hardware, and on most machines are on the order of no more than 1 part in 253 per operation.
+That's more than adequate for most tasks, but you do need to keep in mind that it's not decimal arithmetic and that every float operation can suffer a new rounding error.

-While pathological cases do exist, for most casual use of floating-point arithmetic you'll see the result you expect in the end if you simply round the display of your final results to the number of decimal digits you expect.
-For fine control over how a float is displayed see the str.format() method's format specifiers in Format String Syntax (in The Python Library Reference).
+While pathological cases do exist, for most casual use of floating-point arithmetic you'll see the result you expect in the end if you simply round the display of your final results to the number of decimal digits you expect. str() usually suffices, and for finer control see the str.format() method's format specifiers in formatstrings.